 Wooden floor cleaning

-A wooden floor deserves more than a mop and all-purpose cleaner.
+Wooden floor cleaning: more than a mop and all-purpose cleaner.

 We clean lacquered, oiled, and untreated wooden floors with products that nourish the wood instead of damaging it.